 “Customer segmentation [down to the segment of one] plus being able to infer customer preferences from their implicit and explicit interactions with a retailer across multiple channels are the future of retail.
 I just don’t know how long it will take for us to get there.”

-Although retailers have a way to go, there is a lot that food and drink manufacturers can do for themselves.
+Although retailers have a way to go, there is a lot that food and beverage manufacturers can do for themselves.
 Thanks to Industry 4.0, they are starting to understand the huge amounts of data generated from products and their daily operations can be turned into insights – offering a competitive advantage through actionable information, inefficiency and the driving of improvement.

 Enterprise systems can help by managing complex and operational data to provide executives and employees with the means to connect day-to-day tactical operations and strategic goals – essentially digitizing operations and benefiting from the data.